Theft costs New Zealand and Australian retailers $3 billion in losses

 In the 2018 year to April 30, there were 28,817 reported "thefts from retail premises", up from a reported 27,676 the year before, according to Police data.

-Retail NZ chief executive Scott Fisher told the Herald last year that retail crime was getting worse, with goods often stolen to order as part of organised operations.
+Former Retail NZ chief executive Scott Fisher told the Herald last year that retail crime was getting worse, with goods often stolen to order as part of organised operations.

 "Crime is a real issue across the sector, and getting worse," Fisher said.